 How to be effective in the theatre of work

-The book inspired me to draw many analogies between the improv actor and the consultant and I’ve created a four-part series covering the following topics:
+The book inspired me to draw many analogies between the improv actor and the consultant and I have written a five part series.
+They loosely flow in order but each can be read in any order:

 Chapter 1 - The Office is a Theatre for Work.
 This post looks at the central problem of “performing” work and how important it is for modern knowledge work - especially for the consultant.
 We end with some ideas around how to think on your feet without bullshitting.